Nancy E. Brune, Ph.D.

 Prior to joining the Guinn Center, she was a Senior Policy Analyst at Sandia National Laboratories, where she worked on issues of national security, energy security, homeland security, water-energy-security nexus, and technology and policy.
 In addition, Dr. Brune served as an Adjunct Senior Fellow at the Center for A New American Security, a bipartisan national security think tank.
 Previously, she was the Director of Research and Policy, as well as the Director of the Energy Security Policy Initiative at UNLV’s Institute for Security Studies.
 Dr. Brune has consulted for the Harvard School of Public Health, JPMorgan Chase, the Overseas Private Investment Corporation, and the World Bank.
 She has taught at the College of Southern Nevada, Nevada State College, and the University of Nevada at Las Vegas.

 The product of a Mexican father and an English mother, Dr. Brune was raised in a household that emphasized public service.
-She is very active in her southern Nevada community.
 Dr. Brune serves as Vice Chair of the Knowledge Fund Advisory Council, an initiative of the Nevada Governor’s Office of Economic Development, as well as the Chair of the Institutional Advisory Council of the College of Southern Nevada.
 She was appointed by Governor Brian Sandoval to sit on the English Mastery Council and the Jobs for America’s Graduates-Nevada board of directors.
-She is a member of the Blue Ribbon for Kids Commission, the Clark County Department of Social Services Citizens Advisory Committee, and has served on the Clark County Committee on Community Priorities, the Clark County Citizen Review Board, the Clark County School District’s School Comparison Report Committee, and the Advisory Council on Science, Technology, Engineering and Mathematics (STEM).
-Dr. Brune is on the board of Southern Nevada Public Television, Discovery Children’s Museum, Outside Las Vegas Foundation, KIDS COUNT Nevada Executive Committee, Goodwill Industries of Southern Nevada, and Got Core Values!
+She is a member of the Clark County Department of Social Services Citizens Advisory Committee, and has served on the Blue Ribbon for Kids Commission, Clark County Committee on Community Priorities, Clark County Citizen Review Board, Clark County School District’s School Comparison Report Committee, and the Advisory Council on Science, Technology, Engineering and Mathematics (STEM).
+Dr. Brune serves on the boards of Southern Nevada Public Television (President), Goodwill Industries of Southern Nevada (Secretary), and Get Outdoors Nevada.
+She previously served on the boards of Discovery Children’s Museum, KIDS COUNT Nevada Executive Committee, and Got Core Values!
 She has served as a bilingual CASA (Court Appointed Special Advocate) and as a bilingual mediator with the Neighborhood Justice Center, and on the Yale University Graduate School Alumni Association Executive Committee.
 Dr. Brune is a member of the Council on Foreign Relations, the U.S. Global Leadership Coalition, the Climate and Security Working Group, the International Institute for Strategic Studies, the International Women’s Forum, and the Pacific Council on International Policy, and is a Truman National Security Project Fellow.
 She is a graduate of the Las Vegas Metro Chamber of Commerce’s Leadership Las Vegas (Class of 2010).
 In 2015, she was named a “Woman Who Means Business” by the Las Vegas Business Press.
 In 2016, Dr. Brune was selected as a Gard Jameson Fellow.

 Dr. Brune has lived and/or worked in Bolivia, Colombia, Ecuador, Nicaragua, Nigeria, and the Philippines.
 In 2013, she graduated from the Executive Leadership Program Fellow at the National Hispana Leadership Institute.
 In her spare time, she writes on issues of national security and energy security.
 Follow on Twitter @NancyBrune